numfocus/DISCOVER-Cookbook/01_about.md

 NumFOCUS invites the community to make suggestions for improvements to the DISCOVER Cookbook via pull request (PR).
 PRs will be evaluated by the NumFOCUS DISC Committee and/or its volunteers.
 PRs should be written so as to conform to the [NumFOCUS Contributor Code of Conduct](https://www.numfocus.org/about/code-of-conduct/).

-For a full statement of the NumFOCUS DISC Program mission and the NumFOCUS position on diversity and inclusion, please see https://www.numfocus.org/programs/diversity-and-inclusion/.
+For a full statement of the NumFOCUS DISC Program mission and the NumFOCUS position on diversity and inclusion, please see [Diversity and Inclusion](https://www.numfocus.org/programs/diversity-and-inclusion/).